 No single authority or organisation is responsible for the environmental impact of aviation in the UK.
 It is necessary to consider the distribution of activities in order to gain an understanding of the work surrounding aviation and the environment.
 Duties are allocated between the CAA, international organisations, Government, local authorities, a wide range of industry bodies and other interested parties.
 Information is available on the activities of some of the major environmental stakeholders outside the CAA.

-The world's noisiest aircraft are effectively banned from UK airports by a combination of European and national legislation.
+The world's noisiest aircraft are effectively banned from UK airports by a combination of international and national legislation.
 Standards set out by the Convention on International Civil Aviation must be met and a noise certificate issued to aircraft meeting certain conditions.
-Not every aircraft on the UK Register is obliged to have a noise certificate: older aircraft and Permit to Fly aircraft (excepting microlights) do not require one.
+Not every aircraft on the UK Register is obliged to have a noise certificate: older aircraft and Permit to Fly aircraft do not require one.
+Microlights are also currently on a time-limited exemption from having to carry a noise certificate.

 The noise impact of aircraft can be affected by changes to how airspace is used.